Provable Traffic Rule Compliance in Safe Reinforcement Learning on the Open Sea: Specification

 where $t_0$ is the current time.

 Third, the predicate $\mathrm{emergency\_maneuver}$ describes a maneuver that minimizes the risk of collision for the specific traffic situation.
-Since the risk-minimizing maneuver highly depends on the traffic situation, the \ac{colregs} do not further specify how collision should be avoided, e.g., define states that are legally safe for infinite time.
-This is in contrast to similar motion planning applications such as autonomous driving \cite{Mehdipour2023}, autonomous aerial traffic \cite{Schouwenaars2004}, or human-robot environments \cite{Bouraine2012} where invariably safe states have been specified.
 We detail our interpretation of $\mathrm{emergency\_maneuver}$ in \cref{sec:emergency_controller}.

-Fourth, an emergency situation is resolved when the obstacle vessel is behind the ego vessel, moving away from the ego vessel, which is identified with the scalar product of the orientation unit vectors, and the Euclidean distance between both is larger than a specified minimum distance $d_\mathrm{resolved}$:
+Fourth, an emergency situation is resolved when the obstacle vessel is behind the ego vessel, is moving away from the ego vessel, and the Euclidean distance between both is larger than a specified minimum distance $d_\mathrm{resolved}$:

 where the unit orientation vector of a state is ${\mathtt{unit\_v}(\state) = [\cos(\mathtt{proj}_{\orientation}(\state)), \sin(\mathtt{proj}_{\orientation}(\state))]}$.